microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/02-data-schema-strategy.md

 ### Option2: Defining Data Schema via API

-In this strategy, the members define their data schema using a dedicated endpoint and API to store their schema definition in the K-V store.
+In this strategy, members define their data schema using a dedicated endpoint and API to store their schema definition in the K-V store.
 When a member submits new data, the API retrieves the data schema from the K-V store and uses that schema to perform validation, data reconciliation, and so on.
 When a member requests a data reconciliation report, API will generate the report using the registered data schema format.

 Data schema registry API payload could become: